IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/Workflow-min.png" />

-This tracking change system has the advantage to avoid a database select to retrieve updated table record, because the updated table values record is delivered to you by notification.
+This **table record tracking change** system has the advantage to avoid a database select to retrieve updated table record, because the updated table values record is delivered by notification.

 ## Track record table changes
 If we want **get alert about record table changes** without paying attention to the underlying SQL Server infrastructure then SqlTableDependency's record table change notifications will do that for us.
 Using notifications, an application can **detect table record changes** saving us from having to continuously re-query the database to get new values: for any record change, SqlTableDependency's event handler will get a notification containing modified table record values as well as the INSERT, UPDATE, DELETE operation type executed on our table.

-Assuming we are interested to receive record changes for the following database table:
+As example, let's assume we are interested to receive record changes for the following database table:

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/rsz_table.jpg" />

-Install SqlTableDependency using:
+after installing SqlTableDependency using:

 [![Install-Package SqlTableDependency](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/NuGetSqlTableDependency.png)](https://www.nuget.org/packages/SqlTableDependency/)

-We define a C# model object mapping table columns we are interested to be populated with the values from any INSERT, DELETE or UPDATE operation.
+we start defining a C# model mapping table columns we are interested: these properties will be populated with the values resulting from any INSERT, DELETE or UPDATE operation.
 We do not need to define all table columns but just the ones we are interested in:

 ```C#
 public class Customer